-One of my favorite tools, is to look up a word so I can hear the proper pronunciation.
+One of my favorite tools is to look up a word so I can hear the proper pronunciation.
 As a reader, sometimes I am unsure of how a word sounds out loud and want to make sure I’m teaching my children the right way to say it.
-And sometimes after repeating the same word over and over again to help them say, it has lost all meaning and feels weird when I say it.
+And sometimes after repeating the same word over and over again to help them say it, it has lost all meaning and feels weird when I say it.
 “Literally” was one of those words.

 Best Homeschool Tool for Videos (or Documentaries)

-When you search on Google you often get YouTube results as well, because YouTube is high ranking in SEO.
-Sometimes I haven’t even though to look for a video or documentary to ask a question in a more understanding, visual way.
+When you search on Google you often get YouTube results as well, because YouTube is a high ranking in SEO.
+Sometimes I haven’t even thought to look for a video or documentary to ask a question in a more understanding, visual way.

-Throughout the school year this two ways of using Google are used by us a lot.
+Throughout the school year, these two ways of using Google are used by us a lot.
 Searching for new information daily, and new pronunciation help at least weekly.
-Over the next two weeks I am sharing just how useful Google tools can be in your homeschool, and for free.
+Over the next two weeks, I am sharing just how useful Google tools can be in your homeschool, and for free.
 Click the image below to be taken to the main page where you can find other ideas.

-I know those two things seems really basic, but homeschooling doesn’t have to be complicated, simple or basic really are the best… and the best place to start.
+I know those two things seem really basic, but homeschooling doesn’t have to be complicated, simple or basic really are the best… and the best place to start.

 Sign up here so you don’t miss a thing!